 Once your parent has been diagnosed, get a second opinion as soon as possible.
 Use the Internet to research their malady and find out everything you can about it.
-If there is a specialist in dementia, reach out to them and ask to learn more about their studies.
+If there is a specialist in dementia, for example, reach out to them and ask to learn more about their studies.
 Go to the library and check out books on the subject.
 Read these books.
-Although it might be hard to hear, get as much information on the illness as you can bear.
+Although it might be hard to handle, get as much information on the illness as you can bear.

 Medical terminology can be complicated to comprehend, so if you’re attending appointments with your sick parent, take notes and speak up when you don’t understand something that is being said.
 Most people have a friend or family member who is a doctor or nurse; reach out to them and ask for advice or definitions of certain conditions.
 They may be a good resource for finding the proper physician.

 When my dad was diagnosed with a rare incurable skin disease that no doctor seemed to know anything about, my sister lived abroad and my brother was dating a girl who nobody liked.
 For several months, I thought I was okay handling the situation alone.
 However, when the caterers at a family wedding asked my dad to leave because his skin condition made him look like a homeless person, my mom came to me crying hysterically.
 I burst into tears, too, and at that moment, I realized I needed the support of my siblings.